Remembering Joel Breman, Ebola pioneer and beloved global health mentor

 Not long before he died, Breman told family members he wanted his funeral be more celebratory than mournful.
 And so, his casket was followed out of the synagogue by musicians playing a tuba, a clarinet (an instrument Breman himself played), a drum, an accordion and a trumpet.
 It was a New Orleans touch, except for perhaps the music – "Amazing Grace," and an upbeat version of a Jewish hymn.

-Earlier in the ceremony, Walter Cohen, his friend since 3rd grade, summed up Breman's life by referring to tikkun olam, a Hebrew phrase that means "to heal the world."
+Earlier in the ceremony, Walter Cohn, his friend since 3rd grade, summed up Breman's life by referring to tikkun olam, a Hebrew phrase that means "to heal the world."

 "Joel's life was tikkun olam on steroids," he said.